piotrmski/w13asm/README.md

 Run `w16asm path/to/source.asm path/to/result.bin` to assemble the `source.asm` assembly file and save the resulting binary to `result.bin`.

-Run `w16asm path/to/source.asm path/to/result.bin path/to/symbols.csv` to do the same as before, and additionally produce a `symbols.csv` comma-separated file with descriptions of memory addresses:
+Run `w16asm path/to/source.asm path/to/result.bin path/to/symbols.csv` to do the same as before, and additionally produce a `symbols.csv` comma-separated file containing descriptions of memory addresses:

 - the first column is the memory address in hexadecimal format,
 - the second column is `int`, `char` or `instruction`,
-- the third column is the label name describing given address (or the first label name, in case multiple labels describe given address).
+- the third column is the label name describing the given address (or the first label name, in case multiple labels describe the same address).

 ## Characteristics of W16

 W16 is an imaginary microarchitecture and ISA designed with extreme minimalism in mind.
 Full details can be found at [https://github.com/piotrmski/w16sim](https://github.com/piotrmski/w16sim).

 The word size is 8 bits.
-2^13 memory addresses are addressable.
+2<sup>13</sup> memory addresses are addressable.
 One general purpose register is available.
-Bit and byte order are little endian.
+Bit and byte order are little-endian.

-8 instructions are available, exclusively in absolute addressing mode.
-All instructions are 2 words wide and follow the same format:
+Eight instructions are available, exclusively in absolute addressing mode.
+All instructions are two words wide and follow the same format:

 - the 3 most significant bits are the opcode,
 - the other 13 bits are the absolute memory address.